 2. Device manager will get open, expand Network adapters from it.

-You”ll find Realtek PCIe GbE Family Controller (this is ethernet adapter), right-click on it, and then click on properties.
+You”ll find Realtek PCIe GbE Family Controller (this is an ethernet adapter), right-click on it, and then click on properties.

 3. Click on the Advanced tab.